ibrahim3999/IPC/README.md

 This project is a network communication application that enables communication between a client and a server using different protocols and transport mechanisms.

 ## Features
+- chat between server and client use poll  file descriptor(IPC)
 - TCP/IP communication using both IPv4 and IPv6
 - UDP/IP communication using both IPv4 and IPv6
 - Unix Domain Socket (UDS) communication using datagram and stream sockets